sighupio/distribution/docs/development/development.md

 ---

-## **What's inside the Makefile?**
+## **What's inside the mise.toml?**

 <details>
   <summary>Answer</summary>

-The important commands in the `Makefile` are:
+The important mise tasks are:

-- **`make tools-go`**: This command it's important and installs all the tools required for the subsequent commands.
+- **`mise install`**: This command installs all the tools required for the subsequent commands.
+Tool versions are managed in the `mise.toml` file.

-- **`make generate-go-models`**: This command generates Go code from the JSON schema files.
+- **`mise run generate-go-models`**: This command generates Go code from the JSON schema files.
 The generated code defines the data models used in the codebase, providing a structured representation of the resources and configurations used by `furyctl`.
 It essentially converts the schema into Go structs, which are essential for interacting with the configuration data programmatically.
 The tool used to generate the code is https://github.com/sighupio/go-jsonschema.

-- **`make generate-docs`**: This command generates Markdown documentation from the schema files.
+- **`mise run generate-docs`**: This command generates Markdown documentation from the schema files.
 It extracts the necessary information from the schemas and formats it into human-readable documentation, helping developers and users understand how to configure and use the distribution and resources.
 This documentation serves as the primary reference for anyone interacting with `furyctl`.

-To have a working dev environment you need to launch `make tools-go` and you must have `asdf` installed and configured.
+To have a working dev environment you need to launch `mise install`.
+The required tool versions are managed in `mise.toml`.

 </details>